mehulagg/gitlab/doc/ci/triggers/README.md

 You can also benefit by using triggers in your `.gitlab-ci.yml`.
-Let's say that you have two projects, A and B, and you want to trigger a rebuild on the `master` branch of project B whenever a tag on project A is created.
+Let's say that you have two projects, A and B, and you want to trigger a rebuild on the `master` branch of project B when a tag on project A is created.
 This is the job you need to add in project A's `.gitlab-ci.yml`:

 ```yaml